What is data resilience?

 That said, there are also lots of good reasons to adopt the cloud.
 With cloud storage, companies can avoid on-premises data center costs like licensing, support, and maintenance fees as well as energy and cooling costs and hardware upgrades and replacements.
 The cloud also offers ease of backups for disaster recovery, and major cloud providers usually offer some measure of data security.

 Ultimately, organizations storing their data in the cloud must make sure to invest in strong data resilience policies and solutions.
-IBM puts it bluntly: “If organizations are not integrating resiliency into their initial cloud adoption, they are accepting risks, whether they realize it or not.”
+IBM puts it bluntly: It’s essential for clients to be able to securely manage mission-critical workloads and enable business continuity as they implement strategies to reduce risk and keep pace with market demands.

 How to strengthen data resilience